-Don’t forget that effective communication is a two-way street, it’s not just about expressing yourself clearly but listening, too, and giving your family member or friend time and space to express their feelings.
+Effective communication is a two-way street, it’s not just about expressing yourself clearly but listening, too.
+Give your family member or friend time and space to express their feelings.

 - Involve your loved one in conversations, both with yourself and others.

 - Take time to think about what you say, and how you say it.
 Your words and tone of voice are both important.